 One of the easiest example to illustrate the basic features of the musrSim (and/or Geant4) is to shoot electrons into a scintillator block, and to observe the energy deposited inside it.
-Figure 1 illustrates a simple geometry made of an electron source and two blocks of scintillator tiles with the dimensions of $3 \times 3 \times 2$ mm, which is defined in the macro file "101.mac".
-The primary particles are electrons with the energy of 2.15 MeV shot into the first scintillator.
-There the electron can be scattered, and therefore it may or may not hit the second scintillator.
-We have used the command and therefore only the events, in which there was some energy deposited in the second collimator, will be saved into the output Root file.
+Figure 1 illustrates a simple geometry made of an electron source and two blocks of scintilator tiles with the dimensions of $3 \times 3 \times 2$ mm, which is defined in the macro file "101.mac".